lucascaton/enumerate_it/README.md

 ## Creating enumerations

-Enumerations are created as classes and you should put them inside `app/enumerations` folder.
+Enumerations are created as classes and should be placed inside the `app/enumerations` folder.

-You can pass an array of symbols, so that the respective value for each symbol will be the stringified version of the symbol itself:
+You can pass an array of symbols, where each symbol's value will be its stringified version:

 ```ruby
 class RelationshipStatus < EnumerateIt::Base